 The Geography Honors Program is designed for geography majors who have satisfied the criteria for eligibility as detailed below and who wish to undertake a major project that requires a significant amount of both independent and group work.
 A more substantial undertaking than a Senior Essay, the year-long Honors project should demonstrate a high level of expertise in, and deep engagement with, a chosen area of study; the ability to conduct independent research, an aptitude for articulate, persuasive writing, and an ability to work productively in a collaborative community.

-You may graduate with Honors either in conjunction with the College Honors Program (for a B.A. with College Honors), in conjunction with the Interdisciplinary Honors Program (for a B.A. with Interdisciplinary Honors) or as a major in the department (for a B.A. with Honors in Geography).
+By completing the Geography Honors Program, students graduate with a B.A. with Honors in Geography.
+Students who are enrolled in the Interdisciplinary Honors Program and also complete the Geography Honors Program receive a B.A. with College Honors.
 The necessary paperwork for application to the Geography Honors Program may be obtained from and should be returned to the Undergraduate Adviser.
 For more information on the College or Interdisciplinary Honors programs, see the Honors Program website.